 On this page we monthly review the newspaper excerpts (2020 see here, 2021 see here, editorial notes see here) we have collected with a view of political development in the post-western world.
-The assumption is that drastic changes will happen sooner or later during the 21st century.
+The assumption is that a global turn is emerging during the 21st century.
 Second, the content of our main page (humanrightsjourneys.com/sdg16) is a pointer for a justice driven development: Faith and the nuclear family are the key components of peaceful change, but undervalued as compared to sword monopoly and economic development.
 This has been proven during the millennia long search for freedom.
 Moreover this fact is vibrant among humans today.
 Third, changes will happen on a country basis.
 Changes happen from within.
 Fourth, comparison between countries is a useful exercise for achieving SDG16.

 Update December 2020